bendgame/Time-Sales/README.md

 # Time-Sales
-Time and sales for selected stocks
+This script is used to download daily time and sales data for stock symbols.